googlearchive/appengine-nodejs/README.md

 An experimental set of node.js libraries for interacting with App Engine specific services from within [Google App Engine Managed VMs](https://developers.google.com/appengine/docs/managed-vms/) using Custom Runtimes.

+To get started, clone the [quickstart][3] project and follow the instructions there.

 ## Usage

 This library will only work inside App Engine Managed VMs, or with the Managed VM SDK.